Gonduls/ing-sw-2022-longo-mole-negro/deliveries/Communication protocol.md

 This message has no responses.

-### 11. MoveStudent
+### 1.11.
+MoveStudent

-This message is sent from the server to the client in order to communicate the movement of a student, as a consequence of a GameEvent or an internal event.
+This message is sent from the server to all clients in a room in order to communicate the movement of a student, as a consequence of a GameEvent or an internal event.

 #### Arguments